elobot9/personal-website/content/authors/admin/_index.md

 ---
 I am a PhD student in personality psychology at the University of Toronto, where I am co-supervised by Erika Carlson & Marc Fournier.

 Broadly, I am interested in the various routes people take to acquiring self-knowledge and the causes and consequences of doing so more vs less effectively.
-She is also interested in metascience & philosophy of science, & what it means to have good theories of psychological phenomena.
+I am also interested in metascience & philosophy of science, & what it means to have good theories of psychological phenomena.
 {style="text-align: justify;"}